Panchayati raj in India

 In states or Union Territories with less than two million inhabitants there are only two levels of PRIs.
-The Gram Sabha consists of all registered voters living in the area of a Gram Panchayat and is the organization through which village inhabitants participate directly in local government.
+The Gram Panchayat consists of all registered voters living in the area of a Gram Panchayat and is the organization through which village inhabitants participate directly in local government.
 Elections for the members of the Panchayats at all levels take place every five years.
-The Panchayats must include members of Scheduled Castes (SCs) and Scheduled Tribes (STs) in the same proportion as in the general population.
-One third of all seats and chairperson posts must be reserved for women, in some states half of all seats and chairperson posts.
+By federal law, the Panchayats must include members of Scheduled Castes (SCs) and Scheduled Tribes (STs) in the same proportion as in the general population and at least one-third of all seats and chairperson posts must be reserved for women.
+Some states have increased the required minimum proportion for women to one-half.

-The modern Panchayati Raj system was introduced in India by the 73rd constitutional amendment in 1992, although it is based upon the historical Panchayati raj system of the Indian subcontinent and is also present in Pakistan, Bangladesh and Nepal.
-Following a proposal submitted in 1986 by the LM Singhvi Committee to make certain changes to the Panchayati raj institutions, which had already existed in early Indian history and which had been reintroduced, not very successfully, in the 20th century, the modern Panchayati raj system was formalized and introduced in India in April 1999 as the 73rd Amendment to the Constitution, following a study conducted by a number of Indian committees on various ways of implementing a more decentralized administration.
-The modern Panchayati Raj and its Gram Panchayats are not to be confused with the extra-constitutional Khap Panchayats found in parts of western Uttar Pradesh and Haryana.
+Jawaharlal Nehru inaugurated Panchayat at Nagaur on 2 October 1959.
+The day was selected on the occasion of Mahatma Gandhi's birthday.
+Gandhi wanted Gram Swaraj through Panchayati Raj.
+The system was modified in 1992 with the 73rd constitutional amendment.

 In India, the Panchayati Raj now functions as a system of governance in which gram panchayats are the basic units of local administration.
 Currently, the Panchayati Raj system exists in all states except Nagaland, Meghalaya, and Mizoram, and in all Union Territories except Delhi.

-The Panchayats receive funds from three sources: